ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 ## 3. Service Object

 It's a piece of the procedural programming style in Rails architecture.
 The class that commits only one thing.
-It's pure ruby object, and you can create these classes by yourself.
-However, I prefer to implement services with gem called [interactor](https://github.com/collectiveidea/interactor).
-Out of the box it provides such useful things as failed, successful context and, also, hooks.
-Sooner or later, you have to build these things by yourself.
+It's a pure ruby object, and you can create these classes by yourself.
+However, I prefer to implement services with a gem called [interactor](https://github.com/collectiveidea/interactor).
+Out of the box it provides such useful things as failed, successful context and also hooks.
+Sooner or later, you have to build these things yourself.
 For example, the service that created users from parsed CSV might look like this:

 ~~~ruby
 class CreateUsersFromFile